 CFEs vs. Certified AML and Fraud Professionals

 Certified AML and Fraud Professionals (CAFPs) are also fraud prevention experts.
 This certification is offered by the American Bankers Association.
-CAFPs are focused on financial crimes, and the certification recognizes their practical experience complying with U.S. laws and regulations and their ability to respond to a wide variety of financial crimes.
+CAFPs are focused on financial crimes, and the certification recognizes their practical experience in complying with U.S. laws and regulations and their ability to respond to a wide variety of financial crimes.
 It also recognizes their proven ability in program design and governance, regulatory requirements, detection, prevention and reporting, among other skills.

-Like the CFE, you need experience to be eligible for the certification.
+Like the CFE, you need the experience to be eligible for the certification.
 In order to receive the CAFP certification, you need a minimum of two years of financial crimes experience, in addition to a qualifying certificate or designation.
-You can also become eligible after five years of financial crimes experience.
+You can also become eligible after five years of financial crime experience.
 You’ll also need to have U.S. banking experience in Bank Secrecy Act (BSA)/anti-money laundering (AML) compliance, fraud detection, and/or cyber-enabled financial crimes in order to be eligible for the certification.

 Like CFEs, CAFPs must apply for, and pass the exam in order to receive the designation.
 However, CAFPs take their exams in a testing center.
 The CAFP exam fee is $750, and $450 for retakes.
 In order to maintain the CAFP designation, you’ll need to complete 45 CE credits every three years, pay the annual renewal fee, and adhere to the Professional Code of Ethics.

 If you’re interested in, or already have, a career in fraud prevention, you might want to get the CFE certification.
 You’ll learn more skills that can help you in your career.
 Getting the certification may also raise your salary in the long run and give you more job and promotion options than you had without the designation.
 It’s a great certification to have on the staff of most financial advisory firms.